 A client may love a candidate and offer a role, but it gets turned down – that’s also ok.
 Recruiters, offer your clients feedback on why that candidate made the decision they did, and try again.
 The most important thing here, much like in a personal relationship is to learn and adapt.

 Be prepared to compromise

 One that many people struggle with.
 Recruiters, understand that while 100% of your job is to recruit, it may only be 5% of your clients.
-In and amongst their day jobs they need to find time to meet you, shortlist candidates, interview and prepare the offer.
+In and amongst their day jobs they need to find time to meet you, shortlist candidates, interview, and prepare the offer.
 Timeframes may not be as short as you may like but you really need to work around what your client can and cannot do.

 Clients, if my 11 years in recruitment have taught me anything it’s that the ‘perfect’ candidate may not exist.
-If you can’t move on qualifications or experience you may have to move on what you’re prepared to offer your candidate.
+If you can’t move on to qualifications or experience you may have to move on to what you’re prepared to offer your candidate.
 Be it financially, working arrangements or benefits etc. It’s your recruiter’s job to advise you on what the market conditions are dictating.
 If the relationship you’ve both developed is strong enough both parties should feel confident in trusting what the other has to say is in their best interest.